-When it was time for Aram Zildjian to pass on his family’s 300-year-old secret for making superior cymbals, he looked to Massachusetts’ Armenian community.
+When it came time for Aram Zildjian to pass on his family’s 300-year-old secret for making superior cymbals, he looked to Massachusetts’ Armenian community.

 Since the Zildjians started their business in 1623, family tradition required Aram to tell his oldest male heir just how to make the cymbals with the unique purity of tone.
-That relative, Avedis Zildjian, had immigrated to Greater Boston, a haven for Armenians who had been persecuted by the Ottoman Empire.
+That relative, Avedis Zildjian, had immigrated to Greater Boston, a haven for Armenians persecuted by the Ottoman Empire.

-Avedis Zildjian left the sultan’s palace in 1623 to set up a cymbal factory in Constantinople.
-The formula for making the cymbals was kept a family secret for generations.
+Avedis Zildjian then left the sultan’s palace in 1623 to set up a cymbal factory in Constantinople.
+The family for generations kept the formula for making the cymbals a secret.

-Starting in the late 17th century when European composers began using cymbals in opera.
-They were inspired by the sound of the Ottoman martial bands.
+Starting in the late 17th century, European composers began using cymbals in opera, inspired by the sound of the Ottoman martial bands.
 Composer Richard Wagner once said, “That is the real music.”

 By the late 19th century, the Ottomans were growing less tolerant of the Armenians in their midst.
-They began to flee and to revolt.
+The Armenians began to flee and to revolt.
 In 1880, the first Armenians came to Massachusetts.